You will not be allowed to compare more than 4 products at a time

 Frequently Asked Questions

-- Q: Is hulled barley gluten-free?
-A: No, hulled barley is not gluten-free.
-It contains gluten, making it unsuitable for individuals with celiac disease or gluten intolerance.
+- Q: Is the Food to Live Hulled Barley gluten-free?
+A: No, the Food to Live Hulled Barley is not gluten-free.
+Barley contains gluten, making it unsuitable for individuals with celiac disease or gluten intolerance.